vermi4elli/image-converter/README.md

 - PNG

 ### Manual
 To use the renderer put the source .obj model meant for rendering into the same folder as the executable.
+The raytracing is implemented using the KD-tree.
 It can be used from command line with the next arguments:
 - `--source` - the source .obj file
 - `--goal-format` - the goal image format (e.g. png or bmp)
 - `--output` - the resulting file